tahsin4466/StartASM/README.md

 - jump (conditional and unconditional)
 - call (unconditional)
 - stack manipulation (push and pop)
-- labels (Denoted with '')
+- labels (Denoted with ' ')
-- comments (Denoted with "")
+- comments (Denoted with " ")

 One of the main features of StartASM is its abstraction to reduce barrier of entry.
 This includes:
-- Ability to cast data rather than working with raw hex
+- Datatypes (ints, floats, bools, chars, addresses) that eliminates the need to interpret hex directly
-- Automatically handled dyamic memory allocation
+- A static type system with enforced type safety while allowing users to 'cast' data (interpret the byte sequence differently)
-- Simplified data and storage models
+- Simplified memory model aligned to 32 bits for every datatype

 ## Syntax
 StartASM is designed to be as close to plain English as possible.
 The syntax trades away traditional opcode mnemonics used in most ASM's in favor of readable syntax closer to high-level languages.
-This includes the use of full-word instructions, transitional conjunctions to demonstrate operand relationships, and clearly denoted register (`r0`-`r9`), memory (`m<000000>`-`m<999999>`) and instruction memory (`i[000000]`-`i[999999]`) operands.
+This includes the use of full-word instructions, transitional conjunctions to demonstrate operand relationships, and clearly denoted register (`r0`-`r9`), memory (`m<0>`-`m<999999999>`) and instruction memory (`i[0]`-`i[999999999]`) operands.
 For example:

 `move r1 to r2`
 - Denotes the instruction first `move`